Gal Gun: Sequels and spin-offs

 A sequel, Gal Gun: Double Peace, was released in Japan for PlayStation 4 and PlayStation Vita on August 6, 2015.
 Noting the praise of the first game received from players outside Japan, Inti Creates released Double Peace on July 22, 2016 in Europe and August 2 in North America, making the first game in the series being released worldwide.

-A virtual reality (VR) game, Gal Gun VR, was released worldwide for PC on August 9, 2017 via Steam.
+A virtual reality (VR) tech demo game, Gal Gun VR, was released worldwide for PC on August 9, 2017 via Steam.

-A fourth game in the series, titled Gal Gun 2, was released in Japan on March 15, 2018 for the Nintendo Switch and PlayStation 4 and a PC port was released on July 20 via Steam.
+A third official game in the series, titled Gal Gun 2, was released in Japan on March 15, 2018 for the Nintendo Switch and PlayStation 4 and a PC port was released on July 20 via Steam.
 The Japanese version was published by Inti Creates, whilst the North American and European release were handled by PQube Games.

 Mighty Gunvolt, an 8-bit styled spin-off of Inti Creates' other title, Azure Striker Gunvolt, features Ekoro from Gal Gun as a playable character.
 The game was originally released for the Nintendo 3DS in August 2014, while a PlayStation 4 and Vita port, titled Gal Gunvolt, was released on August 6, 2015 to coincide with the release of Double Peace.

 On February 23, 2023, Inti Creates released Gal Guardians: Demon Purge for the Nintendo Switch, PlayStation 4, PlayStation 5, Xbox Series X/S, Xbox One, and Windows as a spinoff of Double Peace, which stars sisters Shinobu and Maya Kamizono, protagonists from Gal*Gun: Double Peace and Gal*Gun 2, as they discover a castle filled with demons that suddenly appears at Sakurazaki Academy with their job being to demon hunter duo to solve the mystery of what happened to the school and its students.
 The game also features Kurona, a mischievous demon girl and antagonist from the same two games, challenging the sisters.
 The game is a 2D action platformer with heavy inspiration from Castlevania in which players explore the castle, finding secrets, battling enemies and bosses, and obtaining items to advance the story and access new areas in either single player or co-op gameplay with a depth scoring system.

-A sequel, Gal Guardians: Servants of the Dark, was announced in September 2024, and was released on March 27, 2025.
+On September 2024, a sequel, Gal Guardians: Servants of the Dark, was announced.
+It is a co-op Metroidvania platformer inspired by Koji Igarashi's run on the Castlevania series.
+The main heroines are two demon maids who must battle other demon lords in order to revive their perished own, all while paying mind of the presence of Kamizono sisters of the previous game causing chaos in the demon world.
+On March 27, 2025, the game was officially released.
+It currently stand at "Generally Favorable" on Metacritic.